eficode-academy/helm-katas/test-helm-deployments.md

 ## Introduction

-There are multiple aspects of a helm chart that one might want to test:

-- if the rendered Kubernetes yaml is correctly formatted and valid
-- whether values are injected correctly into the rendered yaml
-- when a chart is deployed, that the services started are working as expected.
-- and many more...

-This Exercise will deal with the two latter, verifying that the injected values are correct, and testing that deployments work as expected.
+This exercise will deal with two kinds of testing helm charts.

+Use helm to verify that the injected values in your chart are correct, and testing that deployments work as expected.

 Helm provides functionality for orchestrating tests, using the `helm test` command.